jsguti323/Housing_Estimator/README.md

     - pop_april_2010
     Observations: 455

 ## Limitations of the Data Set
 While detailed within the features offered, this dataset has some limitations:
-      - the data is gathered by block; however, the it varies by unit
+- the data is gathered by block; however, it varies by unit
     - 3 features are median values:
         - age of the houses per block;
         - income of the population per block; and,
         - value of the houses per block
     - 4 are totals of the represented features within a block:
         - number of rooms
         - number of bedrooms
         - number of people
         - number of households

 Scaling the data brings the input data points closer together.
 However, understanding the data structure is important for sound interpretation of the results.
 For example, it is difficut to properly weight total number of rooms on a block as part of individual house values.
 A better metric would be median or average rooms by household or population.